The Succession Ceremony for Vice-Chancellors

 Uppsala University has kept its traditions alive, even when the winds from the political left were raging at their strongest in the 1960s, with many people criticising old-fashioned ceremonies.

 ‘This is largely ascribable to the fact that Torgny Segerstedt was Vice-Chancellor for such a long time, from 1955 to 1978.
 If there had been a succession ceremony for a new Vice-Chancellor in 1970, it is possible that it would have been more low-key’, maintains Carl Frängsmyr.

 In recent years traditions have grown in popularity instead, and today they have an undisputed place in University life.
-The Vice-Chancellor’s keys, chain, and spires continue to play a major role each time a new Vice-Chancellor takes office.
+The sceptres, the seal, the Vice-Chancellor’s chain of office, keys, charters and the student register continue to play a major role each time a new Vice-Chancellor takes office.

 The insignia of the Vice-Chancellor’s office

 Uppsala University has two sceptres.
 The oldest was used at the very first Conferment Ceremony on 22 January, 1600, and the second was made a year or so later.
 The Uppsala University sceptres are in fact Sweden's oldest preserved academic ritual objects.

 The University’s seal has the Latin inscription “Gratiae veritas naturae”.
 This can be translated as “Truth through the grace of God and through nature”.
 The seal started to be used widely in the mid-17th century and actually became so worn that a new one was made in the late 18th century.
 The new seal from the 18th century is the one handed over at the succession ceremony.